intruder-detection/shelly-api-typescript/index.md

 console.log(status);
 ```

 Almost all methods of [Gen2+ devices](https://shelly-api-docs.shelly.cloud/gen2/) are present in the current client implementation.

-In the following video, we see how easy it is to use the API client

-<video src="converted_file.mp4" width="800" height="600"  controls ></video>

----
+Head over to the Demos page for more examples of the usage.